TRANSACTIONS IN DFDS A/S SHARES MADE BY EXECUTIVES

 In compliance with Article 19 of EU Regulation no. 596/2014, transactions are reported related to shares in DFDS A/S made by executives in DFDS and/or persons closely associated with them.

-The transactions of Torben Carlsen, CEO, are reported in the table below.
+The transactions of Klaus Nyborg, Vice Chair of DFDS’ Board of Directors, are reported in the table below.

 |Name